 William M. Taylor, Professor Emeritus of Political Science at Oakton Community College, Des Plaines, Illinois offers practical advice on how to maintain academic integrity.

 A. Preparation for Class

-With regard to coming prepared for class, the principles of academic integrity suggest that you have a responsibility to yourself, to your professor, and to the other students to do the things necessary to put yourself in a position to make fruitful contributions to class discussion:
+Come prepared for class: the principles of academic integrity suggest that you have a responsibility to yourself, to your professor, and to the other students to put yourself in a position to make fruitful contributions to class discussion:

 - Finish assigned reading before coming to class

 - Formulate questions that can be asked in class that will increase and clarify your understanding

 - Reflect on the issues raised in the assigned reading